 1 July 2011, by Melanie Gault-Ringold

-As for sampling, it was very successful, except for the minor set back with the McLane pumps, almost all samples that were planned to be collected were collected.
-We retuned to shore with approximately 1432 liters of seawater and 5963 filters for analysis.
+As for sampling, it was very successful, except for the minor setback with the McLane pumps, almost all samples that were planned to be collected were collected.
+We returned to shore with approximately 1432 litres of seawater and 5963 filters for analysis.

-It was a wonderful group of people to work with and the weather was mostly in our favor.
+It was a wonderful group of people to work with and the weather was mostly in our favour.
 Overall, it was a successful and productive time at sea.